InstantWebP2P/node-forward-proxy/windows-howto.md

 5. To set web browser proxy settings, just google "how to set browser proxy setting"

+Notes:
-Notes: For item 2 above, it's for run an export service.
+  For item 2 above, it's for run an export service.
 Normally, you don't need start it.
-But, it's appreciated running an export service for others.
+  If you have computers or friends in China, it's appreciated you and your friends running an export service for others.